Jeffrey N. Gibbs

 Based on his extensive experience working with the industry on FDA issues, and previously for FDA, he provides efficient and insightful guidance.
 He has worked with companies of all sizes, from global manufacturers to one-person start-ups.

 Mr. Gibbs has written and lectured extensively on a variety of FDA topics, particularly the regulation of medical devices, IVDs, and enforcement matters.
 He was a member of the Editorial Advisory Board for the Food and Drug Law Journal from 1998 to 2004, serving as chair from 2003 to 2004.
-Mr. Gibbs was a member of George Mason University's Human Subjects Research Board from 2003 to 2011.
-Mr. Gibbs currently serves as secretary and general counsel for the Food and Drug Law Institute, and serves on the LifeBridge Innovation Council, Sinai Hospital, Baltimore, MD.
+He was also a member of George Mason University's Human Subjects Research Board from 2003 to 2011.
+He currently serves as chairman for the Food and Drug Law Institute, and serves on the LifeBridge Innovation Council, Sinai Hospital, Baltimore, MD.
 He has received numerous recognition awards, including, “Top FDA Lawyers,” Best Lawyers Supplement, The Washington Post (2016); Washington D.C.
 Super Lawyers (2016); “The Best Lawyers in America” (22st Edition-2016); Washington D.C.
 Super Lawyers (2015); LMG Life Science’s Star (4th Edition-2015); “Top FDA Lawyers,” Best Lawyers Supplement, The Washington Post (2015); “Who’s Who Legal: Life Sciences (2015); and “The Best Lawyers in America” (21st Edition-2015).

 Mr. Gibbs was Associate General Counsel for Enforcement at FDA, where he received an Award of Merit.
 He also was appointed Special Assistant U.S. Attorney for the District of Columbia, and, earlier in his career, clerked for a U.S. District Court Judge in New Jersey.